-MESSAGE FROM OUR CHANCELLOR & CEO
+MESSAGE FROM OUR CHANCELLOR

 Our nation and our world are faced with tremendous challenges-challenges that sometimes can seem insurmountable.
-But know this: the plans of God will not be thwarted!
-God is doing remarkable things through those who desire to serve Him.
+The eyes of the Lord go to and fro over the whole earth to show himself strong to those whose hearts are loyal to him.
+God will do remarkable things through those who believe in Him and say yes and amen when they see an opportunity to serve.

-This is why I founded Regent University-to provide you with a place to sharpen your skills and prepare you to help transform the world through Christian leadership.
+This is why Regent University was founded-to provide you with a place to sharpen your skills and prepare you to help transform the world through Christian leadership.

 Regent University is an academic environment where Christian leaders are taught to discern and respond to the times.
-And through the years we have created a university that is a leading center for thought and action.
+And through God's grace, this university has become a leading center for thought and action.
 Our graduates are servant leaders who are providing godly solutions to many of the challenges we face as a society.

 If there were ever a time to get involved in a worthy cause, this is that time.
 Regent University exists for such a time as this.
-America-and the world-need Christian leadership, and you may be one of those leaders.
+America-and the world-need Christian leadership, and you are one of those leaders.